 Install blocks on the base course with the Batter Indicator pointing Backward.
-At the corner location, place the first block as shown, with the Closed-End facing out.
-Abut the next block perpendicular to the first, ensuring blocks are Flush.
+At the corner location, place the corner block as shown.
+Abut the next block perpendicular to the first, removing the Lateral Lock ensuring the block are flush.
 Refer to Features & Advantages (page 7) for more information on Vertical Walls.